BOOKING CONDITIONS AND INFORMATION

 If you do not have a debit or credit card, or you have a card that we cannot accept, you can of course make a direct bank transfer into our UK bank.
 We have a bank account in the UK for both GBP and EUR currencies.
 You can find the account details on your booking form, which you can find in your online account.
 Please make sure to put in the reference as on your booking form.

 On request, we can also accept payment via PayPal.

-Debit or credit card payments made via your online account are secured, processed and saved by Stripe, compliant to the latest Payment Card Industry Data Security Standard (PCI DSS-compliant).
+Debit or credit card payments made via your online account are secured, processed, and saved by Stripe, compliant with the latest Payment Card Industry Data Security Standard (PCI DSS-compliant).
 For security purposes, card payments made over the phone are inserted directly into the Stripe-protected-dashboard; this process may take a few minutes.

 We do not share your financial details with any 3rd parties.
 In the unlikely event that this may be needed, for example when the local property manager of the villa you have booked holds card details as a security bond, we will seek your agreement before doing so.